sjentsch/lsjDocs/_pages/Ch11_tTest_08.rst

 Checking the normality of a sample
 ----------------------------------

 All of the tests that we have discussed so far in this chapter have assumed that the data are normally distributed.
-This assumption is often quite reasonable, because `the central limit theorem
-<Ch08_Estimation_3.html#the-central-limit-theorem>`__ does tend to ensure that
-many real world quantities are normally distributed.
+This assumption is often quite reasonable, because :doc:`the central limit theorem <Ch08_Estimation_3>` does tend to ensure that many real world quantities are normally distributed.
 Any time that you suspect that your variable is *actually* an average of lots of different things, there’s a pretty good chance that it will be normally distributed, or at least close enough to normal that you can get away with using *t*-tests.
 However, life doesn’t come with guarantees, and besides there are lots of ways in which you can end up with variables that are highly non-normal.
 For example, any time you think that your variable is actually the minimum of lots of different things, there’s a very good chance it will end up quite skewed.
 In psychology, response time (RT) data is a good example of this.
 If you suppose that there are lots of things that could trigger a response from a human participant, then the actual response will occur the first time one of these trigger events occurs.\ [#]_ This means that RT data are systematically non-normal.
 Okay, so if normality is assumed by all the tests, and is mostly but not always satisfied (at least approximately) by real world data, how can we check the normality of a sample?
 In this section I discuss two methods:
 QQ plots and the Shapiro-Wilk test.

 QQ plots